williamhunter/topy/INSTALL.md

 The same is of course not true for Linux/Mac systems, so you may very well be able to get ToPy to work with Python 3.x -- I've not tried.

+**Consider to use a virtual Python 2.7 environment, using `pyenv` or `conda` or one of the other tools available to set up virtual environments for Python.**

 ## Windows
 1. Make sure Python is in your 'Path' Environment Variables. *How?*